Using Dataproc (Spark) and Hail on Verily Workbench

 Installing Hail

-To install hail on the cluster, select it from the “Software to install” dropdown in the cluster creation dialog.
+To install Hail on the cluster, select it from the “Software to install” dropdown in the cluster creation dialog.

 Install Hail on the Dataproc cluster.